The red nose Pitbull is a variety of the popular American Pitbull Terrier.

 People may cross the street to avoid walking past one, or cross the street to ask if they can pet one.

-Their use as fighting dogs and guard dogs has clearly colored the public view of all Pitbull Terriers, or dogs that resemble them.
+Their use as fighting dogs and guard dogs has clearly colored the public view of all Pitbull Terriers, or dogs that look like them.

 But there are still many people that have a special place in their heart for this powerful companion.